From Rosicrucianism to Freemasonry

 Esotericism in Europe during the 17th to 19th Centuries

-There are French traditions which say that the first Masonic lodge in France was founded in 1688 just outside of Paris in Saint-Germain-en-Laye.
-However, the first French lodge of English origin that was established in France (whose existence is historically certain) was founded in Paris around 1725.
+There are French traditions which say that the first Masonic lodge in France was founded in 1688 (just outside of Paris in Saint-Germain-en-Laye).
+However, the first French lodge of English origin (whose existence is historically certain) was founded in Paris around 1725.

 In Germany, the first Masonic lodge was founded in 1737 in the city of Hamburg and, a few years later in 1740, a Grand Lodge was founded in Berlin.

-‘Higher’ Degrees of Freemasonry and the Rite of ‘Strict Observance’
+French ‘High Grade’ Freemasonry and the German Rite of ‘Strict Observance’ 1

 Traditional Freemasonry is based upon three degrees (often referred to as the ‘Blue Lodge’):